lloydkevin/hugo-wd/content/post/2009-11-25-picking-a-cms-2-new-standards.md

 I did bite the bullet and installed [Drupal][9].
 I mean, if it's good enough for the [President of the United States][10], I should at least give it a try, don't you think?
 There are some things that I like so far:

   * Admin Templates/Themes  - The backend is extremely flexible.
 You can change the look, and even the menus that are listed.
 With a few modules, you can fine tune the permissions and give clients access to only what you want them to have.
-So, the argument of &#8220;too complicated for clients&#8221; can be countered.
+So, the argument of "too complicated for clients" can be countered.
   * Template Caching - I'm not sure how it works, but I love it.
 Certain things in the template are cached.
 One of which being the CSS and JS files.
 You can even combine and minify these.
 I just love that.
   * Multisites - You can set up a nice little web farm that all runs on the same Drupal core code.
 They can even share custom modules.
 I'm guessing it's something like [WordPress MU][11], but I've never tried this myself.